FelicityRC/blackjack-project/README.md

 Write code that simulates a hand of blackjack cards.
 The goal of the game is to get a hand that's worth as close to 21 points as possible.
 If the player's hand goes over 21 points then they have lost.

 The player is initially dealt two cards.
-They may to choose to 'hit' (draw a card) or 'stand' (stop drawing cards).
+They may choose to 'hit' (draw a card) or 'stand' (stop drawing cards).
 If they 'hit' then the new card's value is added to the initial hand of cards.
 If the total hand exceeds 21 then the player has 'bust' and loses.

 A full description of the game can be found _[here.](https://en.wikipedia.org/wiki/Blackjack)_